Pesquisa-UFCAT/parepy/framework_distributions_triangular.md

 <p align="justify">
     <i>
-        In this example, we will use the triangular_sampling function from the parepy_toolbox to generate two sets of random samples (\(n=400\)) following a triangular distribution.
+        In this example, we will use the triangular_sampling function from the parepy_toolbox to generate two random samples (\(n=400\)) following a triangular distribution.
 The first set is sampled using the Monte Carlo Sampling (MCS) method, and the second using the Latin Hypercube Sampling (LHS) method.
-Minimum, mode and maximum is defined as \([2, 6, 7]\).
+Minimum, mode, and maximum are defined as \([2, 6, 7]\).
 The results are visualized using histograms with Kernel Density Estimates (KDE) plotted (using matplotlib lib) side-by-side for comparison.
     </i>
 </p>